-Our tomato tart with spinach is surprisingly easy to make and tastes like it must have taken forever.
-It’s perfect for a special brunch or a light dinner with a salad.
+Our vegan tomato and spinach tart with spinach is surprisingly easy to make and tastes like it must have taken forever.
+It's perfect for a special brunch or a light dinner with a salad.

 This is one of those recipes that happened because I felt like playing in the kitchen.
 I had tomatoes that needed to be eaten before they got too soft, a container of Treeline soft cashew cheese that I found hiding in the back of the refrigerator, some spinach, and a whole lot of time on my hands.

 It just seemed natural to pretend I was on Chopped and see where these ingredients would take me.

 Could I have made a salad?
 Sure, that would have been easy.

 I could have made several different dishes that I've made a thousand times before, but where's the fun in that?